 The Utcabamba Valley is home to the Gocta Waterfall.
 Discovered in the early 2000’s by German economist Stefan Ziemendorff who was hiking through the region.
 Stefan made his way through a blind narrow gorge when he came across a towering two-tier cataract not listed anywhere on his map.
 Of course locals in the area knew about the waterfall; but due to its location deep in the forest many superstitions surrounded it; therefore almost no one actually visited it.

-Because the waterfall is technically two in one; depending how its measured, it’s anywhere between the third and sixteenth tallest waterfall in the world.
+Because the waterfall is technically two in one; depending how you measure it; it’s anywhere between the third and sixteenth tallest waterfall in the world.
 A visually stunning spectacle; nature lovers can’t afford to miss this impressive waterfall.

 Getting to the waterfall requires crossing the extensive rainforest that surrounds it.
 The trek there and back takes roughly 5 ½ to 6 hours from the starting point of Caserío de Cocachimba.
 Along the trail you come across 22 further waterfalls that are even more impressive during the rainy season.